 We’ve worked professionally in 9 organizations spanning the public, private and non-profit sectors in Canada’s capital city of Ottawa.
 We’ve planned events and dinners for over 1000 people and 40 Embassies and High Commissions, we’ve provided briefings to the offices of elected government members and public service officials, we’ve accompanied senior executives on business trips and met with international delegations.

-We’ve studied languages (6 languages between us), and trained in martial arts and yoga.
+We’ve studied languages (6 languages between us), and trained in Tai Chi, martial arts, and yoga.
 Together, these experiences have formed the people who we are: fun, insightful, active, balanced, and measured. *If we do say so ourselves.* 🙂

 We’ve also learned a lot from our dog.
 So much so in fact, that we even wrote a book about our whimsical observations: bits of wisdom and intelligence from our life with a dog passed on for you.
 It’s available now.
 See our Book page for more details.